ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

 - The robot is equipped with arms to grab the cans and runs on a rechargeable battery.
 - There's a docking station set up in one corner of the room and the robot has to sit at the station if it needs to recharge its battery.
-- Robot to be able to decide for itself when it needs to recharge its battery.
+- The robot is be able to decide for itself when it needs to recharge its battery.

 ### Frame this as a reinforcement learning problem:
 - **Actions A**: